-Gina Bianchini Is Taking On Facebook Once Again With Mighty Networks | Fast Company
+Gina Bianchini Is Taking On Facebook Once Again With Mighty Networks

 Yet she also argues that because the individual networks will be targeted at people with very specific interests, it won’t be necessary to have a massive number of users to create a critical mass.
 “It’s a phenomenal way to bring together true fans and true believers,” Bianchini says.
 “You can accomplish a lot with 100 [users], a heck of a lot with 1,000, and at 10,000 people, it’s a homer.”

-Mighty has raised $12 million from a group of investors that includes Sierra Wasatch Capital, First Round Capital, Floodgate, Cowboy Ventures, and others.
-But there’s no doubt that if Ning struggled to take on Facebook when it had less than a billion users, Mighty will face at least as strong a headwind given that Facebook is now vastly larger.
+Mighty Networks has raised $12 million from a group of investors that includes Sierra Wasatch Capital, First Round Capital, Floodgate, Cowboy Ventures, Lucas Venture Group, and others.
+But there’s no doubt that if Ning struggled to take on Facebook when it had less than a billion users, Mighty Networks will face at least as strong a headwind given that Facebook is now vastly larger.

 At least it’s not the only new social network on the block.
 Another, Mastodon, launched late last year, promising “a free, open-source…decentralized alternative to commercial platforms, [avoiding] the risks of a single company monopolizing your communication.”

 But others—think of Ello—have found that trying to outdo Facebook at anything is a losing battle.
-Mighty hopes the route to success lies in giving people useful groups that keep people focused on their shared personal interests rather than their shared personal acquaintances.
+Mighty Networks hopes the route to success lies in giving people useful groups that keep people focused on their shared personal interests rather than their shared personal acquaintances.

 “It’s very difficult to build a community and build real relationships,” Bianchini says, referring to Facebook’s groups, “when you’re constantly being kicked out to something else.”